kickstartcoding/kc-policies/Code of Conduct Enforcement Policy.md

 - Is it a first offense?
 Has the offender already been told not to do what they did?
     - If so, recommend consequences be escalated from what they were for the previous incident and involve a ban from the space for at least one day
 - If the offense happened in a space not directly associated with us, how will it impact students' experiences inside our spaces?
+- What will our actions say to possible future victims thinking about whether or not to report similar behavior in the future?
+- Is the action we take more likely to make our community feel welcoming to people who are okay with this behavior or to people who are not okay with this behavior?

 ## Possible actions